careBT/carebt_core/docs/tutorial/understanding_contingeny-handler.rst

 Create a sequence with contingency-handling
 -------------------------------------------

-In this example the ``SimpleSequence`` node is extended by two contingency handlers.
+In this example the ``SimpleSequence`` node is extended by two contingency-handlers.
 The new sequence is called ``ContingencySequence``.

 Add the following content to ``sequence_with_contingencies.py``.